micag2025/Supply_Chain_project/docs/metamask-setup.md

 ### Incorrect Role Detected

 - Confirm that the correct MetaMask account is selected.
 - Disconnect and reconnect the wallet if needed.

+---

+## Next Steps

+Once the application has been successfully deployed and verified, you can continue with the following documentation [Project README](ENCLOSE LINK)

+---